 In the first type (upper left quadrant), alternative industrial movements (AIMs) focus on the sunrising of new technologies.
 There are two basic types of AIMs, technology- and product-oriented movements (TPMs) and certification movements, and the latter may develop out of the former.
 Thus, consistent with the literature on social movements, the issue of phases is very important (e.g., Soule and King 2006).
-Both types of AIMs may be anchored in formal nonprofit organizations and informal movement networks, but the TPMs are also frequently located in small, entrepreneurial business enterprises that occupy a potentially disruptive niche in a broader industry.
+Both types of AIMs may be anchored organizationally in formal nonprofit organizations and informal movement networks, but the TPMs are also located organizationally in small, entrepreneurial business enterprises that occupy a potentially disruptive niche in a broader industry.
 Examples include, during the early phases, the movements for sustainable and local food, rooftop solar, alternative medicine, recycling and reuse, open-source software, community media, and alternative-fuel vehicles.
-What may begin as a TPM (e.g., off-grid rooftop solar in a home power movement) may later become the basis of certification campaigns directed at the state and/or corporations that have the aim of shifting the existing industrial regime to adopt standards that are compatible with the new product (e.g., solar carve-outs of renewable portfolio standards).
+What may begin as a TPM (e.g., off-grid rooftop solar) may later become the basis of certification campaigns directed at the state and/or corporations that have the aim of shifting the existing industrial regime to adopt standards that are compatible with the new product (e.g., solar carve-outs of renewable portfolio standards).
 However, the certification campaigns may be developed by a different set of organizations, such as environmental organizations, in contrast with the networks of inventors and entrepreneurs that characterize the TPMs.
-Often large industrial organizations ignore both the TPMs, which are seen as fringe niches, and the certification efforts, but later they may adopt modifications in their production technologies and products in response to perceived market opportunities from the TPMs and market pressures from the certification movements.
-In turn, the large organizations may even adopt certification schemes.
+Often large industrial organizations ignore both the TPMs, which are seen as fringe niches, and the certification efforts, but later they may adopt modifications in their production technologies and products, and they may even adopt certification schemes in response to the market opportunities opened up by the product innovations of the TPMs and due to pressure by certification organizations.
 However, it is also widely recognized that when large firms adopt certification schemes, they tend to attempt to dilute them through various mechanisms, such as by creating industry-controlled certification labels (Jaffee 2012).

 Within AIMs the TPMs frequently draw attention to the problem of undone science (Hess 2005, 2011).
 Scientists who support the development of new technologies in these industrial fields may do so quietly, such as by devoting a portion of their research portfolio to pro-bono works in this area, or they may decide to leave the research field to become entrerpreneurs or advocates.
 But they may also join with the networks of advocates and entrepreneurs as scientist-researchers to form an alternative scientific counterpublic that advocates for higher levels of research funding in support of the new technologies.
 When they do so, they raise the level of epistemic controversy by politicizing the funding agendas for a research field.
 Examples include the movements and associated scientists that draw attention to the relative imbalances of public funding in areas such as food and agriculture toward small, sustainable forms of agriculture or in medicine toward nutritional therapeutics for cancer (Hess 2007).
-The challenger knowledges can include networks of local and alternative professional knowledge (farmers, CAM practitioners) that are linked to credentialed researchers who occupy subordinate positions in their research fields (e.g., organic agriculture researchers in schools of agriculture and alternative medicine researchers in schools of nutrition or naturopathy).
-Conflicts can become intense scientific controversies, as in the case of the claim that enzyme-based nutritional therapies can be effective in the treatment of pancreatic cancer (Gonzalez 2012, Hess 2015).
+The challenger knowledges can include networks of local and alternative professional knowledge (farmers, CAM practitioners) that are linked to credentialed researchers who occupy subordinate positions in their research fields (e.g., organic agriculture researchers in schools of agriculture and alternative medicine researchers in biochemistry departments and in schools of nutrition or naturopathy).
+Conflicts can become intense scientific controversies, as in the case of the claim that enzyme-based nutritional therapies can be effective in the treatment of pancreatic cancer (Gonzalez 2012, Hess 2014).